 Not only do premium themes include more design options but most also come with premium support and updates from the author.
 But regardless of your budget, here are some of our favorite e-commerce ready WordPress themes.

-If you want complete control over page, post and product layouts Total is a great option.
+If you want complete control over page, post and product layouts the Total Multipurpose WordPress Theme is a great option.
 Not only are there a number of professional looking blog & store demos that you can import to get started, but the theme comes with an easy to use drag & drop page builder, a template builder and two premium sliders so you can create any layout you can imagine.
 Custom color pickers, font options, entry layouts and tons more can be found in the live customizer with even more options are in the theme panel.

 Chic is a lovely blog and store WordPress theme that was tailor made for bloggers looking to start their own business.
 Built-in options for columns, sidebars, colors, fonts and more are all right in the WordPress customizer.
 Plus the theme comes with options for social sharing, custom login page, ad areas, custom newsletter widget and more to help you grow your business.